thriveth/CubeFitter.jl/README.md

 - [x] Make it possible to add a second and perhaps third kinematic component.
 - [x] Write quicklook-functions allowing to quickly view the fit outputs with minimum input.
 But still be tinker-friendly, don't hide stuff from the user.
+- [ ] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation maps.
+- [ ] Implement adaptive binning.
-- [ ] Create an interface to fix ratio between lines of doublets with shared upper levels.
+- [ ] Allow user to fix ratio between lines of doublets with shared upper levels.
 - [ ] Create interface to select lines to always fit together (useful for blended features).
-- [ ] Test and ensure the `MUSECube` and `MIRICube` structs actually works as advertised
+- [ ] Test and ensure the `MUSECube` and `MIRICube` structs actually work as advertised
-- [ ] Allow for measuring flux or upper limits in lines that are currently excluded as having too low S/N ratio.
+- [ ] Allow to measure flux/upper limits numerically when S/N threshold is not met.
 - [ ] Add support for more instruments.
 Suggestions welcome (especially if accompanied with a suitable test dataset).

+# Other projects

+- [`Loki.jl`](https://github.com/Michael-Reefe/Loki.jl) is another (and way
+  more advanced and ambitious) Julia package for IFU data than this one.
+Loki seems to implement much more astrophysics and much more complex models than the simple non-parametric continuum subtraction and Gaussian peaks of CubeFitter.
+On the other hand, with the higher specialization also comes a more limited scope in terms of which targets you could apply it on; and I find that CubeFitter is simpler to use for its different scope.
+CubeFitter also is written in pure Julia and does not depend on any Python packages through `PyCall`.

+  If you want to implement physical per-spaxel dust models, PAH features and stellar kinematics in your model, then Loki is probably what you want.
+If on the other hand, you are simply looking for a 1- or 2-Gaussian component model of your lines with shared kinematics by default, CubeFitter might be right for you.